mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *you will never do anything in this world without courage. it is the greatest quality of the mind next to honor.*
+> *some are reputed sick and some are not. it often happens that the sicker man is the nurse to the sounder.*

 </div>
 <!-- quote-end -->